jackhftang/tusc/README.md

 A single binary for both server and client of [tus resumable upload protocol](https://tus.io).

-This is a trim-down version of [tusd](https://github.com/tus/tusd) in favor of smaller binary size (< 10 MB rather than > 30MB).
+This is a wrapper of [tusd](https://github.com/tus/tusd) with a nginx-like file listing page (or index page).
-S3, GCS, Prometheus, Hooks are not include (a.k.a. plain old http server with file storage).
+S3, GCS, Prometheus, Hooks are removed, in favor of smaller binary size (upx-ed < 5 MB rather than > 30MB).

 For client, this is a command line implementation this library [go-tusd](https://github.com/eventials/go-tus).

 ### Quick Start